-While being part of the London office, Elizabeth has worked remotely for the past six years gaining experience that has been called upon in the 2020 Covid-19 pandemic.
+While being part of the London office, Elizabeth has worked remotely since 2014 gaining experience that has been called upon in the 2020-2021 Covid-19 pandemic.
 She is based in the Channel Islands.

 Elizabeth has an academic background in healthcare ethics having studied it at Yale University, during her masters degree at Manchester University and during her undergraduate degree at Cambridge University.
 She is an active member of Guernsey’s Princess Elizabeth Hospital ethics committee as well as being a trustee of the UK Clinical Ethics Network for four years (2018-2022).

 Elizabeth’s undergraduate degree in natural sciences (Pembroke College) Cambridge enables her to get to grips with the science of healthcare claims and to relate to the professionals she advises and supports.